conwaydev/conwaydev.github.io/_posts/2019-08-28-on-going-portfolio-update.md

 ## A CMS will make me write blog posts right?

 I’ve been meaning to look into [Netlify CMS](https://www.netlifycms.org/).
 In my mind, creating a space to write thats not in code will ideally inspire me to write more.
 Now this is super unlikely, but right now I’m feeling it.
 So thats what I did!
 I went ahead and integrated Netlify with my existing set up on GitHub pages.
-My next steps are definitely going to start migrating the actual “hosting” to Netlify because if how AWESOME the tooling is, but this is the first step.
+My next steps are definitely going to start migrating the actual “hosting” to Netlify because of how AWESOME the tooling is, but this is the first step.

 ## Do I have an “End Goal”?